 Google Cloud Pub/Sub Destination

 - In your Google Cloud Console, navigate to your Pub/Sub topic list.
-You should be able to access this list here.

 - Click Add.

 You should now see the Segment Service Account email as a Pub/Sub Publisher like this:

 To use the Google Cloud Pub/Sub destination you must first decide which Segment events to route, and which of your Pub/Sub topics you want to route them to.
 Define this mapping in your destination settings.

 track events can map based on their event name.
 For example, if you have an event called

 User Registered, and you wanted these events to be published to a topic called